ihalseide/bf/README.md

       --EOF_value EOF_VALUE
                             end-of-file value in the range 0-255 (default is not to write any value)

+Use '-' as file to read the program from stdin.
+When reading from stdin, the '!' exclamation mark character denotes the end of the program and the start of the data.

 ## The Compiler

 The compiler is a Python program that transforms bf code into C code.
 Run `$ python bfc.py (file)` to compile a bf program file.
 The compiler does the small optimization of compressing strings of +- and separately >< down to single C statements.